btellstrom/wovnjava/README.md

 RequestHeader set X-Query-String "%{REQUEST_QUERY_STRING}e"
 ```

-wovnjava will use the following settings along with the correct URL (prior to rewriting) to retreive the correct translation data from the APi server.
+wovnjava will use the following settings along with the correct URL (prior to rewriting) to retreive the correct translation data from the API server.

 ```XML
 <filter>